omahs/pdr-backend/READMEs/get-rose-on-sapphire.md

 Now, let's check your EVM wallet's ROSE balance, via the Oasis wallet extension.

-1. There's a circle on the top-right corner.
+1. There's a circle at the top-right corner.
 Click it.
 Now it shows all your Oasis-native _and_ EVM-native accounts.
 2. Select your EVM account by clicking on it.
 Now it has a green check next to it.
 3. On the app's very top-left (you may need to scroll), click the left-pointing arrow.
 Now it shows your EVM account's summary.
 4. Click "ParaTimes".
 Now it shows ROSE balance in each ParaTime for each.
 Note that your Sapphire account has 0.0 ROSE.